amolosky/azure-ai-ml/README.md

-# Azure Machine Learning and AI Exercises
+# Azure Machine Learning and AI Exercises [Unofficial]
-This repository contains 25+ full examples to start building (or level up) your Azure AI and Machine Learning skills.
+This repository contains 25+ full examples to start building (or level up) your Azure AI and Machine Learning skills. <br>
 *Read the License file before embarking on your learning journey.*
 ## Getting Started
 ### Prerequisites